Metadata: Page Title

-However, Google and other search engines actively use it to display as the main title in their search results, as you can see in this snippet:
+However, Google and other search engines actively use it to display it as the main title in their search results, as you can see in this snippet:

 But also, you can use it heavily to influence users: attractive page titles make it more appealng for users to click on them.
 Just check an example with 2 options for a page title, both with correct use of keywords:

 From a pure technical SEO perspective, there is hardly any difference, but if you see these 2 listed as the top 2, which one would you click if your kitchen is flooded?
 I have often seen Click Through Rates that improved 10-20% by simply rewriting a page title.
 Spending time on them is crucial, especially since user behaviour is nowadays used as a ranking signal (see this blogpost by MOZ).

-Without any configuration, the page title is pulled from the title of the Joomla article for single articles (if shown in a blog) or the menu-title (if the article is attached to a menu-item as a single article: this difference is very important to note).
-As menu-item-titles are typically very short, this can have unwanted effects: as an example: it could result in a page title of Home for the home page of your site (I really see this quite often).
+Without any further configuration, the page title is pulled from the title of the Joomla article for single articles (if shown in a blog) or the menu-title (if an article is attached to a menu-item as a single article: this difference is very important to note).
+As menu-item-titles are typically very short, this can have unwanted effects: as an example: it could result in a page title of just Home for the home page of your site (I really see this quite often).
 Imagine how that looks in Google......
-Happily there are lots of ways to configure the title.
+Happily there are lots of ways to configure the page title.
 We will discuss these methods.

 Use the Site name